ztomaresUMD/tutorials/00_Intro/00_Intro.md

 > *Exercise*: Log in to the subMIT cluster.

-> *Exercise*: Did you read the section "Login and basic areas"?
-This is important.
-Understand the difference between the home, work, and ceph directories.
+> *Exercise*: Please read the ["Getting started"](https://submit.mit.edu/submit-users-guide/starting.html) section, and any other sections you may find useful.

 ## The command line